trackow/trackow.github.io/README.md

     <div class='altmetric-embed' data-badge-type="donut" data-badge-popover="right" data-doi="10.48550/arxiv.2406.17977" data-hide-less-than="20">
     </div>

-1. Beech, N., **Rackow, T.**, Semmler, T., and Jung, T.: **Eddy activity in the high-latitude Southern Ocean and its response to climate change**, in review
+1. Beech, N., **Rackow, T.**, Semmler, T., and Jung, T.: **Eddy activity in the high-latitude Southern Ocean and its response to climate change**, in revision

 1. Poujol, B., Lee, J., **Rackow, T.**, Rotach, M., and Ban, N.: **Are the largest benefits of kilometer-scale climate models over mountains or over flatland?** , in review for _Geophysical Research Letters_
 {:reversed="reversed"}